renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

              scales = "free_x") +
   theme_main() +
   theme_main_add()
 ```

 ![](images/ad_21_q_ver_focus.png)

 This brings us to the topic of **clustering**, a family of predictive models that we will explore to differentiate fast laps from slow laps.
 As a brief overview, in the machine learning realm there are many predictive models to use depending on the goal.
-These predictive models can be categorized between two types: Supervised and Unsupervised.
+These predictive models can largely be categorized between two types: Supervised and Unsupervised.

 Supervised models are used when there is tangible data that exists for a dependent variable to predict for.
 An example of this could be having a dataset of wine ratings from a website with facts and attributes of those wines.
 In that case, wine ratings would be the dependent variable and we would have that not only to predict for, but also be able to directly know the accuracy / strength of the model created.

-Our dataset does not have data for a fast or slow "Lap Type", which is what we're interested in knowing.
+Our dataset does not have data for a fast or slow "Lap Type", which is what we're interested in knowing for this section of data prep.
 Because of this, we will use Unsupervised modeling to derive "Lap Type".

 First, it's important to think about which laps we actually need to put effort into differentiating between fast and slow.
 The only laps that we're interested in classifying are laps that are **not** In Laps or Out Laps.
 Below, we separate our laps before anything else to show a better picture on a smaller subset of laps that will actually get categorized: